ymerejsasnak/ymerejsasnak.github.io/index.md

 Hello.
 My name is Jeremy.
 I tend to prefer JK. [contact me](mailto:Jeremy.JK.Kansas@gmail.com)

-This portfolio started life as part of the capstone class for my CS degree, but I never really felt comfortable with the end result; the writing felt fluffy and bloated (as bad college writing too often does), and I spent far more time fulfilling the specific requirements of the assignment(s) and less time presenting my self and my work in a way that I felt best.
+This portfolio started life as part of the capstone class for my CS degree, but I never really felt comfortable with the end result; the writing felt fluffy and bloated (as bad college writing too often does), and I spent more time fulfilling the specific requirements of the assignment(s) and less time presenting my self and my work in a way that I felt best.
 As of this writing I have no professional work experience in programming or software development, though I have had some freelancing successes over the past couple months.
 Instead of droning on about myself, let's get into the projects.

 -----

 ## Voltage Modular Modules

 The following items are components to be used as part of Cherry Audio's Voltage Modular Eurorack-inspired software modular synthesis system.
 I designed and developed each of the modules below.
-As of this writing, I'm approaching about 200 sales over about three months, which while modest at best, I'm still happy with for such a niche product, and it shows that I can complete a fully working product people are willing to buy.
+As of this writing, I have gotten 200+ sales over a time period of about three months (and probably at least as many of the one module I've offered for free).
+While these numbers are modest at best, I still count it as a success given its status as a niche product.
+Most importantly, however, it shows that I can design, implement, and release a fully working product people are willing to buy.

-In each instance, I worked to maintain a separation of concerns, using OOP principals to separate things out into sensible classes and associated methods.

-, and thus created a class to handle individual audio samples, a class to manage the loading and playback of all loaded samples, and a class to calculate the random values to be used based on user-set parameters.
-I worked hard to make sure everything was well-formatted to remain readable and understandable, with clear variable/class/method names, attention to spacing, comments to indicate organization or explain less obvious pieces of code, etc. Still, it is not a polished masterpiece of development.
-While I have a great appreciation for elegant, beautifully architected code, I understand that the only real value that code has (aside from a learning experience) is in its life as a published product.
+In each instance, I did my best to follow best practices, including keeping code readable and reusable.
+Still, none of these are polished masterpieces of development, nor should they be.
+While I have a great appreciation for elegant, clear, beautifully architected code, I understand that the only real value that code such as this has (aside from a learning experience) is in its life as a published product.

-Working up to the release of this module presented a number of hurdles to overcome, including figuring out how to work within the system and API provided while achieving my design goals.
-Part of the API includes prebuilt generators and effects, but instead of using the built-in sample player, I found it better and more flexible to build my own for this and subsequent modules - thus making it important to make the code generic and uncoupled to thus be reusable.
-To save preset data, I needed to output a bytestream to the system, something I had not yet had opportunity to explore, but again I knew to turn to Java's documentation and was able to quickly learn the basics and apply that knowledge to the task at hand.

-There were a few hard lessons to learn along the way.
-The first involved how sample data was saved: I had designed the module to only retain the pathname of the file and reload it each time a preset was reloaded, based on my own preference for keeping audio on disk rather than saving it within a project.
-And this was my error: designing based on my own personal use case, rather than considering different options for different workflows.
-I've since remedied this in subsequent updates.
-Sadly, the first of those updates provided another debacle, otherwise known as a "learning experience" - I changed the state saving code to account for various new options, including path vs file data, while completely ignoring any checks for old versions, thus rendering those bytestreams unusable.

-Version control (atomic commits with accurate messages) class structures w/ oop principles striving for readability and reusability (get finished) self-doc post-launch maintenance (feature reqs bugs) various algorithms and techniques - interpolation (linear and cubic), byte streams, threads, etc documentation, changelogs debugging email team, customer, forums, etc

-iterative development (like agile??)

-research into antialiasing and oversampling

-optimization/graphics
+Beyond that, the experience with these modules has given me further practice.
+I employed Git for version control, striving to keep my commits atomic with clear/accurate messages.
+I also have since been involved with post-launch maintenance and updates, including implementing bug fixes and feature requests.
+The various modules gave me an opportunity to work with a number of concepts and techniques, including concurrency, byte streams, interpolation, aliasing, optimization, and even UI considerations (not something I'd ever consider a strong suit).

-*I have not made the code for these publicly available, though I can share it upon request.*
+*I have not currently made the code for these publicly available, but I can share it upon request.*

 ### Random Sampler

 <img src="https://ymerejsasnak.github.io/rsamp.png" height="300">

+This module allows the user to load up to 8 audio samples and then randomly trigger them, while also adding randomized variation to a number of parameters including volume, pitch, and start offset.
+More development details [here](about:blank).

 [Random Sampler on the Cherry Audio store](https://store.cherryaudio.com/modules/jks-random-sampler)